scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 An FP design is implemented in a similar way:

-- You have a set of values
+- You describe your set of values (your data)
-- You have a collection of operators that work on those values
+- You describe operations that work on those values (your functions)

+> As we will see, reasoning about programs in this style is quite different from the object-oriented programming.
+Data in FP simply **is** :
+> Separating functionality from your data let's you inspect your data without having to worry about behavior.

 In this chapter we’ll model the data and operations for a “pizza” in a pizza store.
 You’ll see how to implement the “data” portion of the Scala/FP model, and then you’ll see several different ways you can organize the operations on that data.

-## Modeling the data
+## Modeling the Data

 In Scala, describing the data model of a programming problem is simple:

-- Create ADTs and GADTs with the `enum` construct
+- If you want to model data with different alternatives, use the `enum` construct
-- Use `case` classes if product types are sufficient, or if you need more fine-grained control
+- If you only want to group things (or need more fine-grained control) use `case` classes

-### Crust size, crust type, and toppings
+### Describing Alternatives

-Data concepts like crust size, crust type, and toppings are concisely modeled with the Scala 3 `enum` construct:
+Data that simply consists of different alternatives, like crust size, crust type, and toppings, is concisely modeled with the Scala 3 `enum` construct:

 ```scala
 enum CrustSize: